ghostmalls/digital-beth.github.io/_posts/2024-03-21-python-exe-script.md

 layout: post
 title: "python script to create shortcuts from all .exe in a folder"
 categories: code
-author: "beth h"
 date: 2024-03-21
 categories: [code, python]
 ---

-running this script will output shortcuts in their own folder. don't forget to edit the directories to suit your needs.

 <script>function copyCode(button) {
     var codeBlock = button.previousElementSibling;
     var code = codeBlock.innerText || codeBlock.textContent;